Cateline/MiniProject-Analysis-of-the-Human-TNF-Gene/README.md

 The Tumor Necrosis Factor (TNF) gene encodes a multifunctional proinflammatory cytokine that is a key regulator in immune response and inflammation.

-Secreted primarily by macrophages in response to inflammatory stimuli, TNF interacts with its receptors, TNFRSF1A/TNFR1 and TNFRSF1B/TNFBR, to influence a wide range of biological processes including cell proliferation, differentiation, apoptosis, lipid metabolism, and coagulation.
+Secreted primarily by macrophages in response to inflammatory stimuli, TNF interacts with its receptors, TNFRSF1A/TNFR1 and TNFRSF1B/TNFBR, to influence a wide range of biological processes.

 TNFα can induce apoptotic or necrotic cell death in specific tumor cell lines and promote cell proliferation and differentiation under certain conditions.